Giovanni van Bronckhorst

 Giovanni Christiaan van Bronckhorst (born 5 February 1975) is a Dutch football manager and former player.
 Originally a midfielder, he moved to left-back later in his career.
-He is currently an assistant coach for club Liverpool.
+He is currently the head coach of club Feyenoord.

 During his club career, Van Bronckhorst played for RKC Waalwijk, Feyenoord, Rangers, Arsenal, Barcelona and again with Feyenoord.
 He was an instrumental player in Barcelona's 2005–06 UEFA Champions League victory, being in the starting line-up of the final, having played every Champions League match for Barcelona that season.

 Van Bronckhorst earned 106 caps for the Netherlands national team, and played for his country in three FIFA World Cups, in 1998, 2006 and 2010, as well as three UEFA European Championships, in 2000, 2004 and 2008.
 After captaining the Oranje in the 2010 World Cup final, he was elected into the Order of Orange-Nassau.
 The 2010 World Cup final was the last match in his career.

 After assisting the Dutch under-21 team and Feyenoord, Van Bronckhorst became Feyenoord manager in May 2015.
 He won the KNVB Cup in his first season and the club's first Eredivisie title for 18 years in 2017.
 In November 2021, he returned to Rangers as manager, reaching the Europa League final and winning the Scottish Cup in his first season.
 In June 2024, he signed a deal with Beşiktaş and won the 2024 Turkish Super Cup in his first official match.